chastik/WissKI/01_Session/02U_Orientation.md

 link: https://raw.githubusercontent.com/chastik/WissKI/refs/heads/main/soda.css

 -->
+# SODa WissKI-ISWC25 Bits

-# Develop and implement your data model
+Develop and implement your data model

 From collection to diagram - understanding and explaining

+Unit 2: Orientation - Overview of the workflow from data analysis to semantic modeling.

+Duration: approx. 5 Min.

 ## From Data to Semantic Modeling – What We Will Do Today